marcwingduck/solarlunarmap/README.md

 [![Solar/Lunar Map](https://www.marclieser.de/data/content/interests/solarmap/solarmap_ytcue.jpg)](http://www.youtube.com/watch?v=3vjASYzq22o "Solar/Lunar Map")

-Since I could not find a (free) web service to query solar and lunar azimuth and elevation, I used equations from [https://www.aa.quae.nl/en/reken.html] to do the calculations myself.
+Since I could not find a (free) web service to query solar and lunar azimuth and elevation, I used equations from [Meeus, Jean.
+Astronomical Algorithms, 1998](https://shopatsky.com/products/astronomical-algorithms-2nd-edition) and [Astronomy Answers](https://www.aa.quae.nl/en/reken.html) to do the calculations myself.
 The accuracy is very poor and there are probably bugs.

 The lack of double precision of the ESP8266 means that basic astronomical calculations cannot be performed with the necessary precision.
 For example, the Julian day number (JDN) cannot actually be calculated to the day.
 I have currently hotfixed this specific problem by breaking the equation into integer and floating point parts, but all following equations lack accuracy and in the long run I will just upgrade to an ESP32.

-Next to the solar/lunar map I have added modes to display the current time and some random animations.
+Next to the solar/lunar map I have added modes to display the current time in the style of an analog clock style and some random animations as well as static ambient lighting.

 The map can be controlled from your home wifi through a [web interface](http://solar.marclieser.de/) that has its own [repository](https://github.com/marcwingduck/solar_map_web).